humanbydefinition/code.textmode.art/api/namespaces/layering/classes/TextmodeLayerManager.md

 # Class: TextmodeLayerManager

-Manages all user-defined layers within a Textmodifier instance.
+Manages all user-defined layers within a Textmodifier in * Th *
 This manager is responsible for:
 - Managing the collection of user layers (add, remove, move, swap)
 - Coordinating layer rendering and compositing